lblod/migrate-submission-service/README.md

 ```

 # Caveats
-It is not thread safe, meaning it might do unexpected things when starting multiple jobs at the same time.
+- It is not thread safe, meaning it might do unexpected things when starting multiple jobs at the same time.
+- This assumes the production setup of virtuso for loket.
+Expects virtuoso to be able to return approx 60000 triples.